jeremyreeder/sitelen2pseudo/README.md

 # waka-toki-pona
 A command-line toolset for processing text in the Toki Pona language.

+This language has two primary writing systems: a script using a subset of the Latin alphabet, and a hieroglyphic system called Sitelen Pona.
+I'll call these Latin and Sitelen.

 ## latin2sitelen & sitelen2latin
-These tools transcribe text from Latin script to Sitelen Pona hieroglyphics, and vice versa.
+These tools transcribe text from Latin to Sitelen, and vice versa.

 ### requirements
 - python3